• Skip to main content

 I recommend doing an ultrasound at least once in your lifetime.
 If there are issues that need monitoring, then it’s recommended to have the ultrasound done routinely, such as on an annual basis.
 If everything stays consistent with Hashimoto’s, you should probably have one done every five years.
 If you’re actively trying to regenerate thyroid tissue and are doing thyroid regeneration protocols (low level laser therapy is a promising approach), then every three months would suffice.
 An ultrasound will need to be ordered by your doctor.

 Insurance Coverage/Interpretation: All of the thyroid tests listed above should be covered on insurance, if the practitioner who orders them is an MD, DO, PA or NP.
 You also have self-order options.
-I love Ulta Lab because you can self-order the labs, and later submit them to your insurance for reimbursement.
+I love the independent lab network Ulta Lab because you can self-order the labs, and later submit them to your insurance for reimbursement.
 (Be sure to check with your individual insurance to make sure they allow this.)
 This is also a wonderful option for people with a high deductible.
 While it’s always best to work with a practitioner for an interpretation of these labs (especially if you need a prescription), I’ve also written a comprehensive interpretation guide for your reference.

 For a full guide on interpreting your thyroid tests, please see my article: Top 10 Thyroid Tests and How to Interpret Them.